Iraqi invasion of Kuwait: Iraqi crackdown

-Historical perspective
+Resistance and legitimacy

-Yahya F. Al-Sumait, Kuwait's housing minister, said in October 1990 that the resistance movement helped undermine the occupation's legitimacy and dispel the idea that Iraq invaded in order to assist with a popular uprising against the Kuwaiti government.
+Yahya F. Al-Sumait, Kuwait's housing minister, said in October 1990 that the resistance movement helped undermine the occupation's legitimacy and dispel the idea that Iraq invaded to assist with a popular uprising against the Kuwaiti government.
 The movement also protected Americans, Britons and other foreigners trapped in Kuwait during the occupation.
 Some have cited the resistance movement as part of the foundation for a more robust civil society in Kuwait after the occupation.

 At the Al Qurain Martyrs Museum, Kuwait remembers its citizens slain during the resistance to Iraqi occupation.
 The families of those martyrs received material benefits from the Kuwaiti government such as cars, homes, and funding for trips to Mecca for the hajj.
 Since most accounts of the liberation of Kuwait focus on U.S.-led coalition forces, part of Kuwait's goal in memorializing the resistance is to emphasize Kuwaiti citizens' role in liberating their own country.